ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR implements a state machine that uses the network path model to guide its decisions, and the control parameters to enact its decisions.

+The state machine and associated pseudocode defined in this section through
+{{updating-control-parameters}} define the BBRv3 algorithm and MUST be included in any BBRv3 implementation.
+This includes the state machine described in {{state-transition-diagram}} to {{probertt}} and the pseudocode in {{probebw-algorithm-details}}, {{updating-network-path-model-parameters}}, and {{updating-control-parameters}}, except where explicitly marked as optional (MAY) or recommended (SHOULD/RECOMMENDED) or described as outside BBR's scope.
+Lower-case descriptive text in those sections is intended as normative description of required BBRv3 behavior.

 ### State Transition Diagram {#state-transition-diagram}

 The following state transition diagram summarizes the flow of control and